jgilbert20/Makernet/Architecture.md

 This is an in-depth technical review of the makernet implementation and API.
 FOr more general architecture stuff, see the README file.

+# new mailbox design

+The MailboxService controls a collection of Mailboxes which can be used to transfer and preserve state across the network in an efficient and low-maintenance fashion.

+To use it, instantiate a series of Mailboxes somewhere in your code.
+Each mailbox has an ID, a type and a description.

+design requriements
+- you'd want to be able to add devices that have different firmware bases than yours (e.g. adding a new device type shouldn't force the old devices to recompile)
+- you want to have different developers assign IDs within their own namespaces and not have to consult some global "mailbox" registry to prevent conflict

+- Observation: the pollPacket/handlePacket interface is efficient and durable and used as a pattern in many other places in the code.

+All the above suggests that the awareness of a mailbox meaning should be strictly kept between the BasePeripheral object and the mailbox service on the peripheral end.

+design option 1: the mailbox service is instantiated multiple times, once per each peripheral.
+On a controller, all incoming traffic FROM a particular address gets automatically routed to the peripheral object, which then has a port jump table.
+On the peripheral, incoming packets go directly to services.
+CON: lots of dispatching, and every mailbox service must be subclassed.
+Also, what effort is needed by the peripheral to route to its mailbox object?
+Is that handled by BasePeripheral?

+design option 2: one mailbox service instance on both the peripheral and on the controller.
+When an incoming packet comes in for the mailbox, the service somehow routes it elsewhere on the controller.

+It seems to me that every baseperipheral should have a mailbox object.
+My brain is freaking out about vtables, but I actually honestly don't see the problem with them.
+It makes for the cleanest, best design.
+Dispatch has to happen ANYWAY, either with a load of switch statements OR with function pointers.
+FPs are just as fast.
+The freaking i'm having has to do with the fact that a vtable forces code for all virtual functions (and their call-path dependencies) to be included in the final object code.
+So just to self-talk here a bit, the fail would be a case where a peripheral device uses an object but doesn't ever have to call function virtual X because that function is ONLY used by the controller but has to keep the code there anyway.
+If you can avoid that "fail" situation, vtables really honestly add nothing to the code and run way faster than a chain of if statements.
+So the question is when you make something virtual, are you doing it on something that will be handled by even the tiniest peripheral object?
+The unsettling question: if there are 10 subclasses of a virtual object in the codebase, but only 1 subclass is ever "touched", will they get optimized out?
+I assume the answer is yes.
+And actually vtables are also superior in common routing/framework code over chained IF or switch.
+In the switch case, you sadly end up with a shit ton of references that the compiler likely HAS to include.

 # special semantics: initialize, configure, loop and busReset